avolab/episystem-workshop/scChIC-seq_tutorial.md

 We will compare genome-wide correlation of H3K4me3 and H3K4me1 for different cell clusters.

-To compute the correlation between the samples we are going to to use the QC modules of [deepTools](http://deeptools.readthedocs.io/), a software package for the QC, processing and analysis of NGS data.
+To compute the correlation between the samples we are going to to use the QC modules of [deepTools](http://deeptools.readthedocs.io/), a software package for the QC (quality check), processing and analysis of NGS data.
 Before computing the correlation a time consuming step is required, which is to compute the read coverage (number of unique reads mapped at a given nucleotide) over a large number of regions from each of the inputed BAM files.
 For this we will use the tool **multiBamSummary** .
 Then, we use **plotCorrelation**  from deepTools to compute and visualize the sample correlation.
 This is a fast process that allows to quickly try different correlation methods and visual outputs.

-Since in this tutorial we are interested in assessing H3K4me3 and H3K4me1 scChIC-seq samples.
+In this tutorial we are interested in assessing H3K4me3 and H3K4me1 scChIC-seq samples.
 To save time, we have already done that and summarized the scChIC-seq data as bigwig files, which contains the read coverage.

 > ### Hands-on: Correlation between samples
 >
-> 1. Find the `bigwig` files in the `data` directory.
+> 1. Find the `bigwig` files (wit extension `.bw`) in the `EpiSyStem_Workshop_Files` directory.
 >
 > 2. Compare bigwigs using `multiBigwigSummary`
 >    - *"Sample order matters"*: `No`